-- a.
-Act as presiding officer at departmental meetings. - b.
-Report to the medical executive committee and to the Chief Medical Officer regarding all professional and administrative activities within the department; - c.
-Generally and continuously monitor the quality of patient care and professional performance rendered by members with clinical privileges in the department through a planned and systematic process; oversee and maintain the effective conduct of the patient care, evaluation, and monitoring functions delegated to the department by the medical executive committee in coordination and integration with organization- wide quality assessment and improvement activities. - d.
-Develop and implement departmental programs for patient care review, ongoing monitoring of practice, credentials review and privileges delineation, medical education, utilization review, and quality assessment and improvement and all other clinically related activities of the department. - e.
-Be a member of the Medical Executive Committee, be responsible for all clinically related activities of the department, give guidance on the overall medical policies of the Medical Staff and Health System and make specific recommendations and suggestions regarding his/her department. - f.
-Recommend criteria for clinical privileges to the Credentials Committee and Medical Executive Committee, and timely transmit to the Credentials Committee recommendations concerning practitioner appointment and classification, renewal of membership, criteria for clinical privileges, and monitoring of specific services and corrective action with respect to persons with clinical privileges in the department. - g.
-Endeavor to enforce the Medical Staff Bylaws, Rules and Regulations, within the department. - h.
-Implement within the department appropriate actions taken by the Medical Executive Committee. - i.
-Participate in every phase of administration of the department, including maintaining a quality control program, as appropriate, recommending a sufficient number of qualified and competent persons to provide care, treatment and services, and space and other resources needed by the department; cooperation with nursing service and the hospital administration in matters such as personnel (including assisting in determining the qualifications and competence of department/service personnel who are not licensed independent practitioners and who provide patient care services), supplies, orientation, special regulations, standing orders and techniques.
+- a. act as presiding officer at departmental meetings. - b. report to the medical executive committee and to the Chief Medical Officer regarding all professional and administrative activities within the department;

+- c. generally, and continuously monitor the quality of patient care and professional performance rendered by members with clinical privileges in the department through a planned and systematic process; oversee and maintain the effective conduct of the patient care, evaluation, and monitoring functions delegated to the department by the medical executive committee in coordination and integration with organization- wide quality assessment and improvement activities. - d. develop and implement departmental programs for patient care review, ongoing monitoring of practice, credentials review and privileges delineation, medical education, utilization review, and quality assessment and improvement and all other clinically related activities of the department. - e. be responsible for adequate clinical coverage within the department's scope of services. - f. be a member of the Medical Executive Committee, be responsible for all clinically related activities of the department, give guidance on the overall medical policies of the Medical Staff and Health System and make specific recommendations and suggestions regarding their department. - g. recommend criteria for clinical privileges to the Credentials Committee and Medical Executive Committee, and timely transmit to the Credentials Committee recommendations concerning practitioner appointment and classification, renewal of membership, criteria for clinical privileges, and monitoring of specific services and corrective action with respect to persons with clinical privileges in the department. - h. endeavor to enforce the Medical Staff Bylaws, Rules and Regulations, within the department. - i. implement within the department appropriate actions taken by the Medical Executive Committee. - j. participate in every phase of administration of the department, including maintaining a quality control program, as appropriate, recommending a sufficient number of qualified and competent persons to provide care, treatment and services, and space and other resources needed by the department; cooperation with nursing service and the hospital administration in matters such as personnel (including assisting in determining the qualifications and competence of department/service personnel who are not licensed independent practitioners and who provide patient care services), supplies, orientation, special regulations, standing orders and techniques. - k. assist in the preparation of such annual reports, including budgetary planning, pertaining to the department as may be required by the Medical Executive Committee. - 1. assess and recommend to the Credentials Committee and/or Medical Executive Committee, off-site sources for needed patient care, treatment, and services not provided by the department of the Health System.

-- j.
-Assist in the preparation of such annual reports, including budgetary planning, pertaining to the department as may be required by the Medical Executive Committee. - k.
-Assess and recommend to the Credentials Committee and/or Medical Executive Committee, off-site sources for needed patient care, treatment, and services not provided by the department of the Health System. - 1.
-Provide at least twenty (20) hours of direct patient care per month at the Health System. - m.
-Integrate the department or service into the primary functions of the Health System and coordinate and integrate interdepartmental and intradepartmental services. - n.
-Develop and implement department policies and procedures that guide and support the provision of care, treatment and services in the department. - o.
-Make recommendations for a sufficient number of qualified and competent persons to provide care or service and recommend delineated clinical privileges for each member of the department. - p.
-Appointment to such committees as are necessary to conduct the functions of the department and designate a Chair for each, such committee may include members of another department if approved by such member's department Chair. - q.
-Perform such other duties commensurate with the office as may from time to time be reasonably requested by the Chief of Staff, Chief Medical Officer or the CEO.
+- m. provide at least twenty (20) hours of direct inpatient and/or outpatient care per month at the Health System.
+Exceptions may be made for good cause by the Medical Executive Committee. - n. integrate the department or service into the primary functions of the Health System and coordinate and integrate interdepartmental and intradepartmental services. - o.
+Develop and implement department policies and procedures that guide and support the provision of care, treatment, and services in the department. - p.
+Make recommendations for a sufficient number of qualified and competent persons to provide care or service and recommend delineated clinical privileges for each member of the department. - q.
+Appointment to such committees as are necessary to conduct the functions of the department and designate a Chair for each, such committee may include members of another department if approved by such member's Department Chair. - r.
+Perform such other duties commensurate with the office as may from time to time be reasonably requested by the Chief of Staff, Chief Medical Officer, or the CEO.